MarJose123/filament-webhook-server/README.md

 This package provides a Filament page that you can send webhook server .
 You'll find installation instructions and full documentation on [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server).

 ---
-:rotating_light: _For latest version that support FilamentPhp v2.x use this branch [1.x](https://github.com/MarJose123/filament-webhook-server/tree/1.x)_
+:rotating_light: _For latest version that support FilamentPhp v2.x use this branch [1.x](https://github.com/MarJose123/filament-webhook-server/tree/1.x)_or released version "^1.0"

 ## Installation